opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/dns_zone_v2.html.markdown

 * `description` - (Optional) A description of the zone.

 * `router` (Optional) The Router(VPC) configuration for the private zone. it is required when type is `private`.
-Changing this creates a new zone.

 * `masters` - (Optional) An array of master DNS servers.